 So, I beg you – refer to tactic #1, and trust your gut.
 Just because you don’t know tech doesn’t mean there isn’t something wrong.

-I logged into the site’s hosting account and took a look at everything I could see.
-I changed what I could that might’ve prevented the site from loading up.
+We logged into the site’s hosting account and took a look at everything we could see.
+We changed what we could that might have prevented the site from loading up.

 Still no site.

 The next step was to do what the client had already done: get on a chat with support.
 Guess what?
 Same response.

 Because we did make a couple of changes that could have taken time to go into effect, we had to grant Bluehost a little more time.